Skip to content

 Gather your materials

-You’ll need the following information available when completing the FAFSA or TAFSA to make the process as smooth as possible.
-Not all items will apply to all students and circumstances.
+You’ll need the following information available when completing the FAFSA or TASFA to make the process as smooth as possible.

 Unless otherwise noted, all income information should be from the prior-prior year (two years prior).
-For example, if you’re applying for financial aid during the 2022-2023 school year you should use 2020 tax information.
+For example, if you’re applying to receive financial aid for the 2025-2026 school year, you should use 2023 tax information.

 Residency Information